 The Benefits of Colonial Hurricane Shutters and How They Work

 The operation and deployment of Bahama and Colonial hurricane shutters is very simple.
 Because they are an architectural design element of your building, they remain in place year-round and look beautiful.
-There are also very few moving parts.
-When a storm approaches Clearwater, St. Petersburg, or Tampa, you simply close and secure them in place.
+Not to mention, there are also very few moving parts, so when a storm approaches Clearwater, St. Petersburg, or Tampa, you simply close and secure them in place.

 One of the challenges with accordion and roll down styles is the mechanisms are much more complicated.
 This means that you need to check them periodically and perform maintenance.
 Therefore, when a storm approaches, they are fully functional.
 If you do not inspect and maintain them, you may find your roll-down and accordion coverings are malfunctioning when a hurricane is at your doorstep.
 Always make periodic checks to be sure they are in working order.

 West Shore Construction Bahama and Colonial Hurricane Shutters